glutio/Taskfun/README.md

   }
 }
 ```
 A task may take an argument by value or by reference.
 When you run a task, a copy of the argument value is saved on the task's stack.
 If the task takes an argument by reference it will receive a reference to this copy.
-If a task takes an argument by value then it will receive a copy of the that copy.
+If a task takes an argument by value then it will receive a copy of that copy.
 Pass simple types (`int`, `char`, `float`, etc) by value and complex types (`class` or `struct`) by reference.
 Remember that a copy of the argument is made on the task's stack even if it is passed by reference.
 If you want to avoid this use pointer type for argument like `void*` or `MyClass*`.

 ## Starting a task